All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Performance vs. Aesthetics

-CrossFit athletes are not just trying to look lean.
+CrossFit athletes aren't just trying to look lean.
 Excess body fat directly affects performance.
 Extra weight slows your Fran time, makes muscle-ups harder, adds seconds to your 400-meter run, and reduces your relative strength on every bodyweight movement.
 Prescription weight loss medication can tip the scale (literally) without the extreme dieting that tanks energy and kills WOD output.

 Which Weight Loss Medications Work for CrossFit Athletes